 Travel to Hay-on-Wye

 You will need to organise your own transport to South Wales – but do please ask for guidance.
 We can organise collecting you by car from Abergavenny or Hereford train stations (they are each about 45 minutes drive away).
-If you come by car we will provide directions and there is car parking space in the grounds.
+If you come by car we will provide directions and there is car parking space in the grounds of the centre.

 For international travellers, we will advise you whether we can organise lifts from airports, or we will tell you how to get close to our location by train.
 Please just get in touch and let us know your requirements.

 Check the kit list for walking gear.

 What you need to bring

 Please note that you will need to have lightweight walking shoes or boots with good grip soles, a waterproof jacket and a pair of telescopic walking poles.
 We have pairs of walking poles available for loan – please let us know if you require them, or we can give advice about purchase.

-The basic cost of the course is around UK £300 (approx. US $400) per person to include all accommodation, food, transport and activities during the week.
-But from that we have varied the price for different types of room.
+The cost of the course varies for different types of room.
 We have three different room types available at different prices.
 Costs below include all accommodation, food and activities during the week.
 Please indicate your preference on the booking form and we will allocate as best we can:

 Prices per person:

 Sharing a twin bedded room: £290 per person

 Single occupancy room: £xxx per person

 Single occupancy in double-bedded room: £350 per person

 Concessions are available for those in full time education, unemployed or retired and on a restricted income.
 We do not want cost to be a barrier to attendance, so please contact us if you wish to discuss what is possible – AGSD-UK has funds allocated to assist.